Payton Pritchard is done with Celtics Summer League after stellar run

 - Oops!Something went wrong.Please try again later.

-Pritchard is done with Celtics Summer League after stellar run originally appeared on NBC Sports Boston
+Pritchard is done with Celtics Summer League after stellar run originally appeared on NBC Sports Northwest

 Payton Pritchard's run with the Boston Celtics' NBA Summer League team in Las Vegas has come to an end.